Knowledge Graph Embedding Methods for Entity Alignment: An Experimental Review: Experimental Setting

 \item[\textbf{Q2.}] \emph{What is the improvement in the effectiveness of embedding-based entity alignment methods, if we consider not only the structural relations of entities, but also their attribute values?}

-The exploitation of factual information of entities does not seem to improve the effectiveness of the embedding-based entity alignment methods in dense KGs.
-Specifically, in OpenEA datasets, exploiting only the structural information of entities, along with wider entity neighborhoods, seem sufficient for a method using negative sampling or an attention mechanism for relevant neighbors to achieve a competitive performance.
-However, in sparse KGs, relation-based methods could improve their performance by also exploiting factual information of entities.
-Specifically, in the new datasets that have a high number of textual descriptions and very similar literals and predicates, the attribute-based methods outperform most relation-based methods.
+The improvement in the effectiveness (see Table~\ref{tab:scores}) of embedding-based EA methods that exploit the factual information of entities depends on the characteristics of the input KGs.
+In the dense KGs of the OpenEA datasets, where the similarity of factual information (e.g., textual descriptions and entity names) is low, exploiting only the structural neighborhood of entities seems sufficient for a method to achieve a competitive performance.
+However, when the similarity of factual information is high, the effectiveness of the methods in the dense KGs is significantly improved, approaching the perfect matching.
+In the sparse KGs of the new datasets containing a high number of textual descriptions and very similar literals and predicates, the attribute-based methods outperform most relation-based methods, especially BERT\_INT that is the overall winning method.

-Among all methods, both versions of RREA seem to achieve the best performance in dense KGs, since RREA exploits multi-hop neighborhoods and utilizes attention mechanism that weights relevant and important neighbors.
-RDGCN seems to achieve the next best performance in dense KGs, since it uses the highest number of negative samples while exploiting multi-hop neighborhoods.
-However, in sparse KGs, RREA and RDGCN are outperformed by AttrE, that achieves the best performance among all methods in the new datasets, since in these datasets the literals and predicates similarity is higher than in the OpenEA datasets.
-Finally, KDCoE outperforms most of the other methods in BBC-DB, featuring the highest number of textual descriptions, failing to outperform RREA.
+In particular, among all embedding-based methods, both versions of RREA seem to achieve the best performance in dense KGs, when the similarity of factual information (e.g., textual descriptions and entity names) is low, since RREA exploits multi-hop neighborhoods and utilizes attention mechanism that weights relevant and important neighbors.
+In contrast, when the similarity of factual information is high, BERT\_INT is the best method, since it seems to properly handle it, achieving very high performance.
+However, in sparse KGs, RREA is outperformed by BERT\_INT that achieves the best performance among all methods in the new datasets, as in these datasets, the literals similarity is higher than in the OpenEA datasets.

+The same improvement is also observed in PARIS (see Table~\ref{tab:PARIS}) that outperforms the best embedding-based methods when textual descriptions and entity names similarity is low in dense KGs.
+However when the textual descriptions and entity names similarity is high, PARIS is outperformed by the best embedding-based method.
+Nonetheless, even in those cases, PARIS's precision remains high, because it uses only functional attributes.
+In sparse KGs, when literal similarity is high, PARIS is outperformed by the best embedding-based method.

 \item[\textbf{Q3.}] \emph{Is the runtime overhead of each method worth paying, with respect to the achieved effectiveness?}